immcantation/dowser/docs/vignettes/Resolve-Light-Chains-Vignette.md

 To resolve the light chains within a clone, use the resolveLightChains function.
 This function will:

 1. Pair heavy and light chains together by their cell_id and identify which `clone_subgroup` each pair belongs to.
-2. Assign heavy chains without an associated light chain to the a subgroup containing the most similar paired heavy chain.
+2. Assign heavy chains without an associated light chain to the subgroup containing the most similar paired heavy chain.

 The output of this function is a tibble in which each row is a different sequence, with all of the previously included data along with a few more columns.
-The column `clone_subgroup` contains the subgroup assignment for that sequence within a given clone, with 1 being the largest. `vj_clone` combines the `clone_id` variable and the `clone_subgroup` variable by a "_". `vj_cell` combines the `vj_gene` and `vj_alt_cell` columns by a ",".
+The column `clone_subgroup` contains the subgroup assignment for that sequence within a given clone, with 1 being the largest. `clone_subgroup_id` combines the `clone_id` variable and the `clone_subgroup` variable by a "_". `vj_cell` combines the `vj_gene` and `vj_alt_cell` columns by a ",".

 ```r